jeffreykeefer/Parkology/Contributing.md

 ## We appreciate your feedback

-We're always looking to improve.
+We're always looking to improve!
 Please file any bugs, comments, or questions <a href="https://github.com/jeffreykeefer/Parkology/issues">by creating a new issue</a> or by emailing us at <a href="mailto:info@parkology.org">info@parkology.org</a>.

 ## Learning Github